This post is sponsored by Bupa.

-Even though my own prem babies are about to turn 13,you never forget the experience of having a prem baby, and you never forget those people who made things just a little easier.
+Even though my own prem babies are teenagers now, you never forget the experience of having a prem baby, and you never forget those people who made things just a little easier.

 Have you had a prem baby?
 Or have you had a friend of family member who has been on this journey?

 What little things made your life, or your friend’s life, a little easier during those early days of having a miracle baby?

 Read the comments or scroll down to add your own:

 Everyone needs that friend that will buy them pants.
 So much great practical advice in here Kate, and so nice to hear such a positive and beautiful story.